 I booked a private tour with a colleague via one of our company's social media groups and we met for the first time in a taxi on the way to the airport.
 To my relief, she was a great travel buddy - laid back, friendly and down-to-earth.
 We landed in Amman around 10am and didn't wait too long getting through immigration.
 The entry visa for Jordan cost about $50 USD for each of us.

 Once we were through customs, we met our guide in the Starbucks downstairs, then headed out to the Dead Sea.
 From the airport, it took about an hour and a half to get to the Dead Sea Spa Hotel, through which our tour guide had secured us beach access and lunch.
-For those looking for alternative access points to the Dead Sea, check out Amman Snob's great list with prices and hours of operation.

 One thing that I hadn't fully realized was how fast the Dead Sea is shrinking.
 Signposts along the pathway to the beach showed us where the shores had been over the past 20 years.
 And the water level still goes down over a meter every year, with experts predicting that it could be gone by the year 2050.
 If you want to see it, see it soon.
 The shore is also the lowest accessible point of dry land on earth, measured at around 420m below sea level.